fcosrno/aspector/README.md

 ### Setup

-Copy db file examples and define with your stuff.
+Copy config-example.json into config.json (will be gitignored) and define your stuff there.
 Keep reading for more on these files.

-	cp db/batch-example.json db/batch.json

-	cp db/format-example.json db/format.json
+	cp config-example.json config.json

 Copy the aws_sdk example file and then edit it.
-Include your AWS keys and bucket in there.
+Include your AWS keys and bucket in there (it will be gitignored).
 Do not edit the original example file.

 	cp src/application/config/aws_sdk-example.php src/application/config/aws_sdk.php

 ### Usage

-Run the following from the CLI to process every image.
+Run the included run.sh with bash to process every image.

-	/home/ubuntu/aspector/src/index.php processor run
+	bash /home/ubuntu/aspector/run.sh

 To reset, run the following after changing your batch file.

 	/home/ubuntu/aspector/src/index.php processor reset

 If something goes wrong, an error will be thrown to the terminal.
-You an always rerun the processor and it will continue where it left off.
+You can always rerun the processor and it will continue where it left off.

 ### How it works